-- In mountainous areas, there is a risk of landslide.
+- In mountainous areas, there is a risk of Sediment disaster.
 When the shaking stops, promptly go to the evacuation shelter designated by your local government. - Turn off the circuit breaker before evacuation, because a fire could occur due to electric appliances after the recovery of power failure caused by an earthquake.

 iv.
-Cooperate with your community
+Cooperate and Mutual Aid with Your Neighbors